m0smith/lein-resource/README.md

 If `:resource-paths` is not set or is nil, then it won't do anything

+### Examples

+To run to plugin directly simply enter

+    lein resource

 To see all the properties that are passed to stencil:

     lein resource pprint